Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/css-flexbox/index.md

 - Next we're going to get into `column`.

-- Make the following changes to you styleThree.css page.
+- Make the following changes to your styleThree.css page.

 <pre><code class="language-css" data-noescape>
 .container {